What You'll Learn

 The difficulty with the at-risk population, she adds, is that the screening and assessment doesn’t accurately predict who will go on to develop psychosis — there are a high number of false positives.
 That’s why it is a boon to have a low-risk but effective alternative therapy like CBTp.

-To find an early treatment center that offers the combination therapy that has proven to reduce the risk of later psychotic episodes, check out the list of programs around the country compiled by Partners 4 Strong Minds, a group that aims to fight stigma surrounding psychosis and encourage more young people to get early treatment.
+To find an early treatment center that offers the combination therapy that has proven to reduce the risk of later psychotic episodes, check out the list of programs around the country compiled by Strong 365, a group that aims to fight stigma surrounding psychosis and encourage more young people to get early treatment.